AndyWalker81/pands-project2021/README.md

 NumPy is a Python library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices. <sup>[4]</sup>.

+4. Seaborn

-4. Seaborn is a Python data visualisation library based on matplotlib.
+Seaborn is a Python data visualisation library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics. <sup>[5]</sup>.

 ##### References